 If you do not have access to a nurse hotline and your need is not life-threatening, you can call the member services department (some only open during business hours – the number is on the back of your health insurance card) for close in-network provider options.
 It is best to obtain this information before it is needed.

-A ‘Fee Schedule’ is a shorter version of the summary of benefits and coverage.
-If it is provided by your health plan, it is a nice quick reference guide.
+If fee schedule is provided by your health plan, it’s a nice quick reference guide.
 Sometimes it even has a section dedicated to preventative services.

 Many people miss these valuable benefits.

-ANNUALLY obtaining preventative services (which are not on the non-covered list and in-network) is one of the best ways to get the most value from health insurance because it is at low or no cost to you.
+Obtaining preventative services (which are not on the non-covered list and in-network) is one of the best ways to get the most value from health insurance because it is at low or no cost to you.

-Mammograms, screenings, wellness exams, etc. will fall into this category.
 Make a note of all preventative services available for each of the covered members of your family, and schedule appointments for these services.

 Yes, you invest your time, but you invest time in YOU and your family’s health.